Yura-0/booker/Specification/UI/MainScreen.md

 # Main Screen

 The main screen consists of four parts: app bar, income section, bills<br>
-section, expenses section, debts section.
+section, expenses section.
 There is also a burger menu.<br>

 ## App bar